 In June, July and August many birders come hoping to see the extremely rare Chinese crested tern, a species long believed extinct until it was rediscovered in these islands in 2000.
 To protect it and other avian species, eight uninhabited islands have been designated the Matsu Islands Tern Refuge.

-Find out more about the world’s remotest islands in our guides:
+Find out more about the world’s remotest islands with our guides: